isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     auto constexpr sixth = fib(6); // sixth = 8;

 The property of "having a value known at compile time" is transitive, with some limitations.
 Performing a `constexpr` operation on such values will give a result that is also known at compile time.
-For example, Because `sixth` is `constexpr`, we can calculate other expressons based on its value.
+For example, Because `sixth` is `constexpr`, we can calculate other expressions based on its value.
 They will also be evaluated at compile time:

     auto constexpr twice = sixth * 2;             // twice = 16
     auto constexpr twice_squared = twice * twice; // twice_squared = 256